bhuman/CABSL/Readme.md

-If there is a file that includes all the options directly and the program *dot* by [GraphViz](http://graphviz.org) is installed, the script *createGraphs* can be executed to create graphs visualizing the behavior.
+If there is a file that includes all the options directly and the program *dot* by [GraphViz](http://graphviz.org) is installed, the script *createGraphs* can be executed to create graphs visualizing the behavior (except for options called through `select_option`).
 For the example that comes with this release, such graphs can be created by executing

     make graphs